box/boxcli/README.md

 ## Getting Started

+The most convenient way to get start with Box CLI is to follow [Box CLI with OAuth 2.0 guide][oauth-guide].
+You will be guided how to configure Box application and install CLI on your machine.

 ### CLI Installation
 Installers are available for Windows and macOS.
 However, the raw source-code is available if you would like to build the CLI in other environments.